Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 `zbcli update-config` will attempt to verify the zi image name if the endpoint is reachable.

-`Configure wireless network` - Along with local devices, such as a USB stick, Bootware supports pulling remote updates via Wi-Fi or LAN connections.
+`Configure wireless network manually with a ssid / psk` - Along with local devices, such as a USB stick, Bootware supports pulling remote updates via Wi-Fi or LAN connections.
+Bootware Wi-Fi credentials are separate from the standard userspace Wi-fi credentials.
 Wi-Fi credentials need to be provided in order for bootware to access the wifi during updates.
 If no wireless credentials are provided, the wireless interface is disabled in zboot.
+Here, you can simply supply your SSID and password.
+If you need to supply additional Wi-Fi security, the next option allows you to supply credentials in a standard, wpa_supplicant.conf format.

+`Configure wireless network automatically with a wpa supplicant conf file`  New in 1.2.2. - Bootware/zboot contains a functional wpa_supplicant implementation.
+This option allows the user to point to a standard wpa_supplicant.conf file in userspace that will be imported into Bootware directly.
+Use this option if your setup requires certificate-based authentication, or other more complicated setups.

+`Configure hostname for post-update` New in 1.2.2. - A post-update process is included to change your hostname to the specified name.
+This will be done for every future update until cleared or changed.

+`Configure password for post-update` New in 1.2.2. - A post-update process is included to change the password for a specified user.
+This will be done for every future update until cleared or changed.

 **Save** and **exit** to save and exit `zbcli update-config`.
 You can Ctrl-C at any point before saving to exit the configurator without applying any changes.

 ### 5. Run [`zbcli update`](../zbcli/update) to create the Backup partition and load the zi image.